 Do you have a presentation, speech or wedding toast you want to crush?

-What would you say are the elements of a great story?
+What are the elements of a good story?

 A story is really just a moment.
 It’s a moment when change happens, a lesson is learned, there’s a thought or interaction.
 That’s the birth of a story.

 Then to build around that, you think about the space behind that moment.
 What made that moment stand out?
 What was going on behind the scenes?

 And then the last part of a story is the result.
 What did you learn in that moment, and what can the person listening to the story take away from it?

 Telling a great story is all about familiarity.
 It’s taking a moment in time, or an experience, and making the listener feel familiar with it — so they can picture it in their own minds.
 Let the audience put themselves in the scene.

 The best stories are the ones that your listeners are imagining, using images from their own lives.
 They’re putting their own experience in the story.
 The extent to which you can make people do that is the extent to which you’ll be successful.

 So, if you think about familiarity as your goal, you can take the most mundane thing and turn it into a story.
 Sometimes the things that we think are the most mundane can really be the most interesting.
 Speakers and even executives get stuck thinking they don’t have a story that’s BIG enough to tell, but they don’t realize that it’s more about familiarity than about intrigue or excitement or tragedy or conflict.